lacduong/TacLeg/README.md

-# TacLeg
+# Open-Source TacLeg
-TacLeg: A Novel Visuotactile Device for  Below-Knee Leg Prostheses
+(TacLeg: A Novel Visuotactile Device for  Below-Knee Leg Prostheses)

 # Contact for support: